Table of Contents: Case of the Ingenious A

 Chapter Three: "What is Become of L'Enfant?"
 (1777 to 1792) - An interlude tracing the conception and planning of the City of Washington with a focus on L'Enfant whose fall allowed Thornton to rise

-Chapter Four: The Tortola Design (1790 to 1793) Thornton writes "a Treatise on the Elements of Written Language"and, after drawing a dud in Tortola, lands in Philadelphia, and, with help, draws a winning design for the US Capitol.
+Chapter Four: The Tortola Design (1790 to 1793) Thornton writes "a Treatise on the Elements of Written Language"and, after drawing a dud in Tortola, lands in Philadelphia, and, with help, wins the design contest for the Capitol.

-Chapter Ten : Tayloe Wins a Race (1797) and buys a building lot; Thornton buys lots nearby, moves to the city and rents a house.
+Chapter Nine: Tayloe Wins a Race (1797) and buys a building lot; Thornton buys lots nearby, moves to the city and rents a house.
 He shares his vision of the city with the retiring president.

-Chapter Eleven: The "Ingenious A" (1798): Lovering designs Law's largest house.
+Chapter Ten: The "Ingenious A" (1798): Lovering designs Law's largest house and Tayloe's Octagon.
 General Washington designs two houses.
 Thornton fails to get his colleagues to attest that he had restored his Capitol design.

 Sources: I provide links to those available on-line